EmileAlbert/Tutorials/src/electronics/pcb/3_Motor_Board.md

 * Controller

 Motor are controlled by the arduino with PWM signals.
 The implemented PID regulator computes the necessary duty cycle to send for reaching the target velocity function of its parameters.

 The following complete circuit is shown below

 --- PIC OF THE CIRCUIT --- UNO + H Bridge + MOTOR - DRAW CONNECTION --- After robot's deconstruction

-The implemented PID regulator computes to reach the target velocity
+The implemented PID regulator computes to reach the target velocity.
 So at this moment, you have an arduino UNO controlling motor in velocity thanks to a PID regulation.
 All regulation is visible in the Serial Window of the Arduino software.

 Now the next step is to give the control of the motor velocity to ROS core on the raspberry.
 For that, we implemented a SPI connection with ROS.
 These concepts are explained in the ROS serial section.
 On the motor side, a function is added on the main code on the arduino UNO to receive data from master and set value of PID (proportional gain, integrative gain, derivative gain and velocity setpoints.

 ```cpp
 // function that executes whenever data is received from the master